 After you click the NEXT button on the Agree to share your results? screen, you will be taken to a screen that outlines the basic requirements of the assessment.

-If you would rather take a practice assessment first, you can do that instead by clicking the VIEW SAMPLE ASSESSMENT button.
+If you would rather take a practice assessment first, you can do that instead by clicking the Practice button.

 Note: The timer for your assessment does not begin until you complete all the setup steps.